Luismd2025/MonitoringCPU-RAM-NET/CONTRIBUTING.md

    * Click "Compare & pull request."
    * Provide a clear description of your changes and any relevant context.

-## Code Sugestions
+# Code Sugestions

 * Use clear and descriptive variable names.
 * Keep functions small and focused.
 * Add docstrings and comments when necessary.

-## Communications
+# Communications

 * For major features or discussions, you can go to the repositori'es ISSUE tab and create an issue there.
-* Respect the project's maintainers and community.
+* Please respect the project's maintainers and community.

-Thank you for helping improve MonitoringCPU-RAM-NET
+Thank you all for helping improve MonitoringCPU-RAM-NET